Natalie Tzobanakis, Orthodox Pebbles creator

-We come from Greece and we have been living in the United States for a number of years.
-Since 2013, we have been actively involved as Sunday School teachers and coordinators in our local Greek Orthodox parish, St. Demetrios of Union, New Jersey.
-We realize that teaching our faith to our children cannot be achieved without living it ourselves, and this is naturally an ongoing process.
-Working for Sunday School and creating Orthodox Pebbles have been amazing blessings for us, for which we are sincerely thankful.
+I come from Greece and I have been living in the United States for a number of years.
+Since 2013, I have been involved as a Sunday School teacher and coordinator in our local Greek Orthodox parish, St. Demetrios of Union, New Jersey.

 I was born in New York City and raised in Athens, where I have lived for the biggest part of my life.
 I first attended the Athens University Medical School, and then got a degree in design and visual communication from Vakalo Art & Design College.
 Later on, I studied children’s illustration and Byzantine iconography, and now I am working towards a B.A. degree in Greek Civilization Studies from the Open University of Greece.

 In 2012, the Greek economic crisis brought me, my husband, and our three children to the U.S., where I have been doing freelance design work and teaching at my local Greek-American community.
-For most of the year, I don’t really have much free time – I devote it all to my family and projects; but in the summer, the projects are put on hold, and, together with our children, I spend as long as I can back in my beloved home country, where I fill up my batteries with sights, smells, sounds and feelings, to sustain me during the cold New Jersey winter days to come.
 Even though I have been living in the U.S. for a number of years, my dream to one day return permanently to Greece is still very much alive.

 Find me online: